What Are Indirect Objects?

 I volunteered to send

-1. You cannot use adverbial adjuncts after indirect objects.
+You cannot use adverbial adjuncts after the indirect object.

 I lent Tom